Carlo Ancelotti: Football's 'Diva Whisperer' learns from 'The Godfather'

 A quiet word here or there when necessary, resulting in a haul of trophies to really shout about.

-"Quiet is my style of management -- quiet because that's my style, my character, my personality," Ancelotti told CNN ahead of his first Bundesliga match in charge of German champion Bayern Munich, on Friday against Werder Bremen.
+"Quiet is my style of management -- quiet because that's my style, my character, my personality," Ancelotti told CNN ahead of his first Bundesliga match in charge of German champion Bayern Munich, Friday's thumping 6-0 victory against Werder Bremen.

 Some have tried to change him, such as Roman Abramovich at Chelsea, but Ancelotti wasn't for turning.